fragarco/abasc/docs/en/abasc.md

 ### `ON BREAK GOSUB label`

 **Command**.
 In Locomotive BASIC, this jumps to `label` when a program is interrupted by a double press of the `ESC` key.
-Compiled BASC programs cannot be interrupted in this way, so this command is ignored and a warning is issued if it appears in the code.
+Compiled ABASC programs cannot be interrupted in this way, so this command is ignored and a warning is issued if it appears in the code.

 ### `ON BREAK STOP`

 **Command**.
 Cancels the last `ON BREAK GOSUB` statement issued.
-Since compiled BASC programs ignore the previous statement, this command is also ignored, and a warning is issued if it appears in the code.
+Since compiled ABASC programs ignore the previous statement, this command is also ignored, and a warning is issued if it appears in the code.

 ### `ON ERROR GOTO label`

 **Command**.
 In interpreted BASIC, this jumps to `label` when an error is detected during program execution.
-This mechanism does not apply to compiled programs, so BASC jumps to the label **only** if `ERR` is different from 0 (for example, after changing the value with the `ERROR` command).
+This mechanism does not apply to compiled programs, so ABASC jumps to the label **only** if `ERR` is different from 0 (for example, after changing the value with the `ERROR` command).

 **NOTE:** Be careful not to leave a WHILE or FOR bucle using this command as it may cause an undefined behaviour.